EPFL-ENAC/unhcr-geneva-tech-hub-app/uploadFASTAPI/README.md

 ```

 ## Install
-Don't forget to install libwebp-dev on the machine
+Don't forget to install libwebp-dev on the machine (cf Dockerfile)